YingxuH/DataSciencePosts/docs/LLM_notes.md

 - **Stage 2**:
 - **Stage 3**:
 - **Zero Infinity**: It extends Zero-3 to SSD offloading, with the support of NVMe protocol.
 It has more effective communication and bandwidth utilization compared to Zero-3.
 Due to the smart paritioning and tiling algorithm, there is only small amount of communication required for offloading data to SSD.
 This stage reuquires stage-3 to be enabled.

+### 1-bit Adam

+- [Reduce the communication burden](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/).
+Freeze the variance as constant and compress the momentum term.

 **Single card improvement**